-Another recent additions to Stake has been the launch of a Self Managed Super Fund option, with two tiers available, Stake SMSF and Stake SMSF Plus.
+Another recent addition to Stake has been the launch of a Self Managed Super Fund option, with two tiers available, Stake SMSF and Stake SMSF Plus.
 The two tiers differ greatly in price, but also functionality and the flexibility to invest in different asset class’s.

 The cost of Stake SMSF is $990 per year ($770 for Beta users), it enables users to invest in US equities and soon ASX equities too, as well as support and independent fund auditing.
 The premium option costs $2,640 per year, which is considerably more, however it provides much greater flexibility too.
 With Stake SMSF Plus you are able to invest in Crypto, property, precious metals and more as well as having a dedicated account manager.

 I participated in the SMSF Beta and am in the process of opening up my Stake SMSF account.
 I will compile a more complete and in-depth review of the Stake SMSF once I have been using it for a while.
-So I can give my honest feedback on the sign up process, ease of use of the platform and my general experience of Stake SMSF.
+So I can give my honest feedback in a review on the sign up process, ease of use of the platform and my general experience of Stake SMSF.

 Stake has a great weekly blog that offers a few cool prizes for user interaction and also highlights some market commentary.
 I do hope they expand on their educational platform more, as I really advocate for greater financial education and Stake has a great platform to help spread the knowledge among its users.